 An opinion is requested on the propriety of the following political conduct:

-Is it appropriate for a candidate for Judge of the State Court to use the designation “Judge” in political advertising without clearly designating therein the judicial position currently held by such candidate?
+Is it appropriate for a candidate for Judge of the Probate Court to use the designation “Judge” in political advertising if in fact the candidate does not presently hold a judicial position?

 Rule 4.2(A)(3) provides in pertinent part:

 Judicial candidates “shall not use or participate in the publication of a false statement of fact, or make any misleading statement concerning themselves or their candidacies, or concerning any opposing judicial candidate or candidacy, with knowledge of the statement’s falsity or with reckless disregard for the statement’s truth or falsity.”

 In addition, such conduct is inconsistent with the holding of this Commission in Opinion No. 167 (April 24, 1992) wherein it was held: